Coverage Axis: Inner Point Selection for 3D Shape Skeletonization: Discussions

 A good skeleton requires each skeletal point to be located at the center of its corresponding local geometry.
 Our method is able to effectively select the local centers for generating the skeletal representation.
 This property also enables our algorithm to handle randomly generated inner points instead of relying on computing the strictly defined Voronoi diagram as an input.
 In this section, we elaborate on this centrality property of our point selection strategy.

 We first generate the point candidates by \textit{randomly} sampling inside the shape and then applying our point selection algorithm introduced in Sec~\ref{sec:point_selection}.
 The number of randomly generated inner points is $10000$, and the offset is set to $0.02$.
 A selection of results from these randomly generated points are shown in Figure~\ref{fig:random_ablation}.
 Thanks to the idea of optimal set coverage, it can be observed that the selected points are located at the centers of local geometry, even if the initial points are derived by random sampling.
+An evaluation of the influence of different randomly generated candidate inner point numbers $|P|$ for centrality is given in Figure~\ref{fig:centrality_ablation}.
+We find different numbers of candidate inner points do not show a large influence on the centrality.

 In the following, we give an analysis of the rationale of the centrality property of our algorithm.
 Recall in Eq.~\ref{eq:core_op}, the constraint of the optimization is that the union of dilated balls needs to cover the sampled surface points.
 As explained in Sec.~\ref{sec:amplification}, the dilated radius should not deviate too much from the original radius, which means $r' \approx r$.
 Consider a local shape shown in Figure~\ref{fig:proof}.
 The coverage goal of one candidate point $P_a$ is defined by its farthest distance to the local geometry, e.g., $d_a$, given that all the surface samples are covered only if the farthest sample is covered.
 According to the definition of inner balls, the coverage ability is determined by its radius $r_a$ (note that we have $r_a' \approx r_a$), which is actually the distance to the nearest surface samples of the local geometry. \\